|

 Converting Payroll from Zimbabwe Gold to USD

-Step 1: Setting up a tax split Once an employee is remunerated in full or part in United States Dollar, ZIMRA require that the employees be taxed using the United Stated Dollar (USD) tax table.
+Step 1: Setting up a tax split Once an employee is remunerated in full or part in United States Dollar, ZIMRA requires that employees be taxed using the United Stated Dollar (USD) tax table.
 Setting up a tax split will help to separate periods in your payroll that have the Zimbabwe Gold currency from those that will make use of United States Dollar currency and will make reporting simpler.

 1. Go to Setup > Tax > New 2.
 Enter the tax bands as shown below: